hmakki72/pymarc_utilities/README.md

 <p></p>
 <p><h1>3- PyMARC Utilities:</h1></p>
 <p><h2>Class File</h2></p>
+<p>The ability to count the number of records in a raw MARC file provides a quick assessment of the dataset's size, aiding in data management tasks.</p>
 <h2>3.1)	Count number of records in a raw MARC file:</h2>
 Retrieves the total number of MARC records in a file.
 <p><h3>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;get_records_count()</h3></p>